The man who committed the New Zealand stabbing attack was a known threat. Now, the nation’s counterterrorism laws are under scrutiny.

 A Tamil Muslim from Sri Lanka, Samsudeen arrived in New Zealand in 2011 on a student visa and sought refugee status.
 He first came to police attention in 2016 after he expressed sympathy on Facebook for recent terrorist attacks, violent war-related videos and comments advocating violent extremism.
 The police spoke with him twice.

 In 2017, he was arrested at the airport in Auckland; authorities believed he was headed to Syria, where the Islamic State was involved in that nation’s civil war.
-A search of his apartment turned up a hunting knife and “restricted publications,” Ardern said.
+A search of his apartment turned up a hunting knife and “restricted publications,” said Ardern.

-He was released on bail, but he was arrested again in 2018 after he bought another knife.
-In another apartment search, police found extremist materials, including Islamic State videos.
+He was released on bail.
+But he was arrested again in 2018, after he bought another knife.
+In another apartment search, police found extremist material, including Islamic State videos.
 This time, he was kept in custody, spending three years in prison after pleading guilty to numerous charges.

 In May, he faced new charges in connection with those videos.
 A jury found him guilty, but because the videos didn’t contain violence, such as killings, that other Islamic State videos did, they weren’t classified as the worst kind of illicit material, the Associated Press reported.
-High Court Judge Sally Fitzgerald released him on a year’s supervision at an Auckland mosque after a leader pledged to assist him.
+High Court Judge Sally Fitzgerald released him on a year’s supervision at an Auckland mosque, after the a leader pledged to assist him.

 In 2018, ministers were briefed on Samsudeen’s case and directed officials to amend counterterrorism legislation, including to criminalize preparatory activities related to terrorist plans.
 But as time passed, officials had to “prepare for the potential that we may run out of legal avenues to detain him,” Ardern said.